hanabi/hanabi.github.io/misc/Hat_Guessing.md

     * This is the player with the shortest *Play Queue*.
 On a tie it is the player first in turn order.
     * This can cause the card in the other player's hand to not be added, if the cards could be identical.
 * If you discard a useful card, this sometimes triggers global elimination notes.
-  * If you are the *First Reponder*, this doesn't happen when you discard a 3 or 4.
+  * If you are the *First Responder*, this doesn't happen when you discard a 3 or 4.
     * Sometimes it is necessary to let a useful card die in order to draw playable cards
     * If you discard a 2, the player that doesn't see the other copy of that 2 does make global elimination notes.
-  * If you are not the *First Reponder*, you make elimination notes when you discard any useful card
+  * If you are not the *First Responder*, you make elimination notes when you discard any useful card
   * Sometimes you discard a playable card.
 This can only happen if another copy of that card is already in someone's play queue.
 * If a player is required to make *Global Elimination Notes* everyone should do make these notes on that player.
   * If at some point in the future there is only 1 position for that card, this card will become an obvious critical (or playable) card.